 The bike industry is known for not creating or adhering to standards, but it wasn’t until I needed a rear axle I realized how bad it had gotten.
-Digging through my bins of hoarded bike parts, I pulled a not-small selection of rear through axles in what was the correct length and spacing for a 12 x 142mm rear hub.
+Digging through my bins of collected bike parts, I pulled a not-small selection of rear through axles in what was the correct length and spacing for a 12 x 142mm rear hub.

 Looking to upgrade a Kona Raijin 29″ hardtail from QR to thru-axle wheels, I had ordered the dropouts months ago.
 I finally had some time set aside to do some wrenching, and with a stack of thru-axles to chose from, I figured one of them would get me rolling.

 It turns out not a single axle in the bunch was going to allow a bike ride (on this frame) today.
 Although they were all the correct length and diameter, each axle had a completely different thread pitch.
 Frustrated, I decided it was time to to deal with it once and for all, and headed to a local bikeshop that boasts a robust online presence and inventory known for its vast selection of small parts.

 It should also be noted that my partner Inga manages online marketing for two cycling e-commerce websites, and they don’t even list thru-axles on their websites.
 I’m gonna be bringing that one up at the next happy hour…

 I just need a damn rear thru-axle for my bike.
 How hard is that?

 Well, thanks to the bike industry that could give a shit about the network of independent retailers, we have a crap ton of SKUs to chose from.
 The result is that no shops in the “bike town” of Portland stock them.
 Thanks to innovation and product development of the sport.
 Good job team!